Making DS Games in 2020

 DS Game Maker (ver.
 5.12) is a game development program with a very similar interface and features as Yo Yo Game’s Game Maker.
 A popular Game engine at the time and still is to this day, but unlike Yo Yo's program, DS Game Maker could create games for Nintendo’s DS handheld console.
 Which I so happened to have and greatly wanted to develop games for.

 It wasn’t long after testing the software, I got my mom to purchase the $49 homebrew kit which composed of a micro SD card, a DS cartridge with a slot for the SD card, and the pro version of DSGM.
 Everything I needed to make games and play them on my actual DS without a game company or coding experience.

 And boy, did I have fun learning how to code for the first time.
 For real it was FUN!
 DSGM had drag and drop visual coding which acted as my code writing training wheels until I was ready to actually type out it in C and DSGM’s language DBAS.

 Flash forward to 2014-2018 my university days, DSGM and its website ceased being maintained and I had moved on to developing with other game making software: Flash and Unity.
-But upon feeling nostalgic in September 2020, I looked up DSGM and found there’s now an official DSGM fan site and forum where old and new users can connect on everything DSGM and install the pro version for free.
-It’s software that was made for Windows XP and 7 though, but you can run it on modern Macs and Windows 10 devices through Virtual Box.
+But upon feeling nostalgic in September 2020, I looked up DSGM and discovered a Virtual Machine edition of DSGM was released which allows to modern computers to run DSGM and its old software dependencies conveniently from Virtual Box.
+This lead to wonder however, if DSGM could somehow run on Windows 10 or 11 without the use of a virtual machine and it turns out it can!

-See the installation instructions on the fansite below if you’re interested in DS game development:
+See the installation instructions on the DS Game Maker Resource Site below if you’re interested in DS game development:

 BioDie Early Development Gameplay